Blue Cat Audio - Software Made by Musicians for Musicians

 • min: use the minimum of both envelopes to compute the dynamics response.
 The same gain is applied to both channels.

 • max: use the maximum envelope to compute the dynamics response.
-The same gain is applied to both channels.
+The same gain is applied to both channels (default).

-• ch 1: compute the gain only with the envelope from the first channel.
+• ch 1: compute the gain only with the envelope from the first channel only.
 The same gain is applied to both channels.

-• ch 2: compute the gain only with the envelope from the second channel.
+• ch 2: compute the gain only with the envelope from the second channel only.
 The same gain is applied to both channels.

 Channels Activation